 Here is a prototype and an idea that I am currently working on for some wall pieces using LEDs.
 This is basically simple parallel circuit with the conductive thread on the back side of the fabric.
 I bring the conductive thread through the front and LEDs dangle from it with some simple knots.
 I'm thinking some of these LED "arrays" could look cool and do some interesting things if there were some sensors inputing some data to make the LEDs blink.
 And there are always microcontrollers...

 I'm not entirely done with this - but it has been a fun quick little project.
 The outer shell is polar fleece fused on to SewSheer interfacing.
 The circuits are all conductive.
 The LEDs are the surface mounts that I soldered crimp beads to.
+The switch is in the back and it is conductive velcro.
+The battery is a 3v lithium ion cell battery that is sewn into the shell and is hidden by the hat - which by the way is beautifully lined in a raspberry acetate.
+The sparrow is a little pronounced for my tastes, so I think I will color her.

 If you ever need a hand, or just can't figure it out, perhaps you need to try a new approach, or maybe you need to call in a...
 Troubleshooter: Richard Clark.